 Most meals are provided in the program cost.
 However, students will have free time to eat on their own.
 To cover this, we recommend that students bring their own spending money.
 As an estimate, students can budget $20-25 per week for any extra meals, desserts, gelato runs and coffee breaks that they may want.

 Yes.
-Italy is used to dealing with tourism.
-Most restaurant workers can understand English and will be able to accommodate common dietary restriction.
-If students have an uncommon restriction, please let us know when applying and a special card with instructions on how to accommodate the student’s restriction will be made in Italian for the student to give to restaurant workers when ordering.
+Italy is a high tourist location.
+Most restaurant workers can understand English and will be able to accommodate common dietary restrictions.
+Students should list uncommon restrictions upon application and a special card with instructions on how to accommodate the student’s restriction will be made in Italian for the student to give to restaurant workers when ordering.

 What will housing be like?